Visualization Leads to Actualization

 Observe the words which have been emphasized, and you will catch the deep meaning which the author had in mind.
 Somewhere in your make-up there lies, sleeping, the seed of achievement which, if aroused and put into action, would carry you to heights such as you may never have hoped to attain.

 - Create an affirmation statement and visualize yourself with your goal already achieved.
 Put your affirmation statement in places you’ll see it often like your bathroom mirror, car and desk.
 Put it on a card and keep it in your pocket at all times.

 - Create a Vision Board – cut out pictures of your goal (i.e., fit bodies, athletes, etc.) and make a collage that you can view often.
 Get emotionally involved when you look at it.

 Hope you find it useful.
 More importantly, don’t just read.
 APPLY!
-Experiment with your lifts in the gym, your dreams, goals, sport play and I guarantee, you will improve and you will see a noticeable difference.
+Experiment with your lifts in the gym, your dreams, goals, and sports play and I guarantee, you will improve and you will see a noticeable difference.
 It’s what makes the indifference of the difference.
-The winners from the losers, the successful from the not so successful.
+The winners from the losers, the successful from the not-so-successful.

-You mind the one thing that will ensure you achieve an incredible or life, or a life of being average.
+You mind the one thing that will ensure you achieve an incredible life or a life of being average.